 Mine production: 400,000 MT

-In 2021, Spain’s potash output slipped by 20,000 MT from its 2020 production level, dropping one spot to become the 10th largest potash-producing country.
+Spain’s potash output slipped by 20,000 MT from its 2020 production, dropping one spot to become the 10th largest potash-producing country.
 This figure is down from 2016, when the country produced 670,000 MT of potash.
 Spain has potash reserves of 68 million MT.
-The company Geoalcali has a few potash projects in the country, including Izaga, Muga and Sierra Del Perdon.
+The company Geoalcali has a few potash projects in Spain, including Izaga, Muga and Sierra Del Perdon.